mattwoodruff808/portfolio/README.md

 ## What's Next?

 I plan on continuing to add to this app!
-My future plans are to add an About Page that goes more into who I am outside of coding, what I enjoy, etc.
+Anything fun or quirky I feel like would show off my skills or personality will be added as I go.

 Thank you for taking a moment to check out this repo!
 You can always message me on LinkedIn or email me if you would like to learn more, or have a proposition to work together!